Crystalwarrior/KFO-Server/README.md

     - Shows the current characters in your area.
 * **getareas**
     - Shows all characters in all areas reachable from your own.
+* **ignore** "ID/char name/edited-to character/showname/char showname/OOC name"
+    - Marks a target as ignored, so you will no longer receive any IC messages from them.
+    - The target is not notified of you marking them as ignored.
 * **invite** "ID/char name/edited-to character/showname/char showname/OOC name"
     - Adds target to the invite list of your locked area so they may join.
 * **kickself**